mjfusa/OfficeDocs-MicrosoftSearch/MicrosoftSearch/github-cloud-pull-request-connector.md

 - The connector does not support indexing GitHub CI/CD pipelines beyond status indexing.
 - On-premises/self-hosted GitHub instances aren't currently supported.
 - Comments and the information about the commits are not crawled.
+- The connector is designed to support GitHub Enterprise.
+Users on Free or Team plans may experience limited functionality or reduced support.

 ## Prerequisites